 Their other point of emphasis is privatization through the creation of charter schools that provide alternatives so families can “choose the best available school for their children.”
 The words “choice” and “school choice” and derivatives have become an effective if misleading tagline for reformers and political candidates who portray themselves as “champions of public education.”
 These politicians profess to be committed to the idea of “choice,” and they charge forth ignorant of both the true issues facing public education and of the harm they do.
 They are also proponents of voucher programs as a tool to subsidize charter and other private and parochial schools with tax dollars.

-The truth about the generations of the uneducated who live in poverty is that they are victims of a century’s worth of ineffective and misguided government policies and an obsolete educational process that works at cross purposes with the efforts of teachers and sets children up for failure.
-No one can dispute that poverty creates tremendous disadvantages for children but it is because of the hopelessness and powerlessness that so often accompanies poverty that parents have given up on education and have lost faith in the American dream.
+The truth about the generations of the uneducated who live in poverty is they are victims of a century’s worth of ineffective and misguided government policies and an obsolete educational process that works at cross purposes with the efforts of teachers and sets children up for failure.
+No one can dispute that poverty creates tremendous disadvantages for children, but it is because of the hopelessness and powerlessness that so often accompanies poverty that parents have given up on education and have lost faith in the American dream.

 Poverty exists because a huge population of American men and women—the overwhelming majority of whom attended public schools—lack literacy, numeracy, and the other knowledge and skills essential to full participation in the American enterprise and in our democracy.
 These Americans are trapped in a maelstrom of failure and poverty and are virtually powerless to alter that reality.
-This fact is indisputable and to disclaim any and all responsibility for such outcomes further damages the credibility of educators.
+This fact is indisputable and to disclaim responsibility for such outcomes further damages the credibility of educators.
 We are at a critical point in our nation’s history and being in denial serves the interests of no one.

 Let us be blunt.
 Poverty does not keep children from learning and our insistence that poverty is to blame for the problems in public education obscures the truth and bars the path to meaningful reform.
 Throughout our nation’s history there are countless examples of children from impoverished families who have excelled, academically, and have escaped the clutches of poverty.
 This is also true, today.
 We have known this but because we have been asking the wrong questions, the significance of these success stories eludes us.

-If we are going to convince people, we must be able to show them that we have something new and powerful to offer that will benefit their children.
+If we are going to convince people, we must be able to show them we have something new and powerful to offer that will benefit their children.
 There is nothing in marketing as powerful as having something new and innovative to sell.
-Parents and guardians must be convinced that their child will not be subjected to the cycle of failure; something they know well from their own school experience.
+Parents and guardians must be convinced their child will not be subjected to the cycle of failure; something they know well from their own school experience.

-The educational process is not perfect, we tell ourselves, and it cannot be expected to solve the problems of society that contribute to the failure of so many children; most notably poverty.
-If we stop and truly think about the implications of this mindset it is difficult to fathom or justify.
+The educational process is not perfect, we tell ourselves, and it cannot be expected to solve the problems of poverty and discrimination that contribute to the failure of so many children.
+If we stop to think about the implications of this mindset, it is difficult to fathom or justify.
 Why would we ever be willing to accept the failure of a child?
 Why would we ever judge a child’s performance against that of his or her classmates?
 Education was never meant to be a competition rather it is preparation to help young men and women compete in the real world.

 Vignette #1 – Fort Wayne, IN – Middle school Math – Substitute Teacher